 Philips has a multifaceted compliance program in place to support employee efforts to comply with this Policy.
-Additional policies and procedures for implementing the Philips Policy on Interactions with HCPs may be found on the Philips North America LLC Compliance Program and Legal websites.
+Additional policies and procedures for implementing the Philips Policy on Interactions with HCPs are found on the Philips Intranet

-We encourage Philips employees to use the available resources, in particular the Philips Ethics Line, to report actual or suspected violations of this Policy.
+We encourage Philips employees to use the available resources, particularly Philips Speak Up, to report actual or suspected violations of this Policy.
 Employee's individual commitment is crucial to the success of this compliance program.
 Being a trusted partner helps Philips create the future of health care and helps everybody win.

-If you have questions or need help determining if your situation may be in violation of this Policy , contact the Philips Compliance Program Administrator (compliance.administrator@philips.com) to investigate alternatives.
+If you have questions or need help determining if your situation may be in violation of this Policy, contact the Philips Compliance Program Administrator (compliance.administrator@philips.com) to investigate alternatives.
 We are in this together.
 Getting this right is the only option.

 In addition, many health care providers and suppliers have their own codes of conduct or ethics.
-It is recommended that when dealing with a HCP, Philips employees ask the HCP if he or she has his/her own code of conduct or similar policy document.
-If Philips employees are aware of such a code, they must not knowingly cause a health care provider or supplier to violate.
+It is recommended that when dealing with a HCP, Philips employees ask the HCP if he/she has his/her own code of conduct or similar policy document.
+If Philips employees are aware of such a code, they must not knowingly cause health care provider or supplier to violate.
 For example, a Philips employee must not offer a meal to a nurse whose hospital prohibits its staff from accepting meals from vendors, even if it would otherwise be permitted under Philips' policies.